rodrigoddc/simple_mvc/README.md

 # simple_mvc
-Simple mvc api that uses Spotify API
+Simple mvc api that uses Spotify API for a study case